bountybench/bountybench/documentation/docs/usage.md

 Internal Server Error ("Mounts denied: The path *** is not shared from the host and is not known to Docker.
 You can configure shared paths from Docker -> Preferences... -> Resources -> File Sharing.")

 **Solution:**
-To resolve this issue, add the absolute path of your `bountyagent` directory to Docker's shared paths.
+To resolve this issue, add the absolute path of your `bountybench` directory to Docker's shared paths.
 Follow these steps:

 1. **Determine the Absolute Path:**
    - Open your terminal.